-The 2016 and 2017 entry-level 13-inch models with two Thunderbolt 3 ports do not have this feature.
+The 2016 and 2017 entry-level 13-inch models with two Thunderbolt 3 ports did not have this feature.

-The app region provides app-based controls while the system button provides functions like Escape, Cancel, and Done.
+The app region provided app-based controls while the system button provided functions like Escape, Cancel, and Done.

-To customize the Control Strip buttons, click the Apple icon followed by "System Preferences" on the drop-down menu, or click the "System Preferences" icon on the Dock.
-Select "Keyboard" and then the "Keyboard" tab to access the "Customize Control Strip" function.
-Users can also click "View" within any app to edit the Control Strip layout.
+To customize the Control Strip buttons, users could click the Apple icon followed by "System Preferences" on the drop-down menu, or click the "System Preferences" icon on the Dock.
+Then select "Keyboard" and then the "Keyboard" tab to access the "Customize Control Strip" function.
+Users could also click "View" within any app to edit the Control Strip layout.

-In both cases, you can drag items displayed on the main screen into the Control Strip and then drag items left or right on the OLED strip as needed.
+In both cases, you could drag items displayed on the main screen into the Control Strip and then drag items left or right on the OLED strip as needed.

-To change touch buttons in apps, click "View" on the menu bar followed by "Customize Touch Bar."
-Users can then rearrange, remove, or add buttons within the app.
+To change touch buttons in apps, users could click "View" on the menu bar followed by "Customize Touch Bar."
+Users could then rearrange, remove, or add buttons within the app.

-If users need to keep the function keys for specific apps, click the Apple icon followed by "System Preferences" on the drop-down menu, or click the "System Preferences" icon on the Dock.
-Select "Keyboard" and then the "Shortcuts" tab.
-Choose "Function Keys" listed on the left and then add the apps listed on the right using the "+" symbol.
+If users needed to keep the function keys for specific apps, they could click the Apple icon followed by "System Preferences" on the drop-down menu, or click the "System Preferences" icon on the Dock.
+Then select "Keyboard" and then the "Shortcuts" tab.
+Finally, they could choose "Function Keys" listed on the left and then add the apps listed on the right using the "+" symbol.

-Finally, to have MacOS read related touch-based commands aloud, hold the Command key while pressing the Touch ID / Power button three times.
-This toggles on the VoiceOver function.
+To have MacOS read related touch-based commands aloud, users could hold the Command key while pressing the Touch ID / Power button three times.
+This toggled on the VoiceOver function.